All Episodes

 I'm not kidding.

-It may not be this race, but there are others, and I know it's this good could well be this way.
+It may not be this race, but there are others, and I know it could well be this one.

-They're gonna wait till after the big game on Saturday and then count the votes.
+They're going to wait till after the big game on Saturday and then count the votes.

-There are 70,000 uh or I'm sorry, 10,000 provisional ballots left to be counted according to the um Columbus dispatch, which says that the Mary Joe Kilroy campaign still hard at work.
+There are 70,000 or I'm sorry, 10,000 provisional ballots left to be counted, according to the Columbus Dispatch, which says that the Mary Joe Kilroy campaign is still hard at work.

-The uh paper reports that Kilroy's campaign called about 70,000 voters last weekend and aired television and radio ads asking people who cast provisional ballots to contact the campaign and the county boards of elections to make sure their votes in the 15th Congressional District are counted.
+The paper reports that Kilroy's campaign called about 70,000 voters last weekend and aired television and radio ads asking people who cast provisional ballots to contact the campaign and the county boards of elections to make sure their votes in the 15th congressional district are counted.

 According to the article, 95% of the people who voted provisionally in Franklin County were able to provide a social security card or driver's license number that can be used to establish residency.

-Now, if if the if if the counting of these ballots gets the race down to within 1,050 voters, if if price's lead shrinks to that, uh uh it will trigger a mandatory recount in all three counties which comprise the district.
+Now, if the counting of these ballots gets the race down to within 1,050 voters, if Price's lead shrinks to that, it will trigger a mandatory recount in all three counties which comprise the district.

 But it's just funny.

-It's uh get on TV, spend more campaign money, get 70,000 of your people to call a places and demand their votes be counted, as though there's some kind of fraud here.
+Get on TV, spend more campaign money, get 70,000 of your people to call the places and demand their votes be counted, as though there's some kind of fraud here.

-So whenever the Democrats lose, there's always the allegation of fraud when Republicans lose.
+So whenever the Democrats lose, there's always the allegation of fraud.

 And they start beating themselves up over why.